twilio-professional-services/flex-project-template/plugin-flex-ts-template/src/feature-library/supervisor-barge-coach/README.md

 There is a private toggle to enable/disable the agent's ability to see who is coaching them
 ![Plugin Demo](screenshots/Supervisor-Barge-Coach-Plugin-4.gif)

-This is also a Supervisor Monitor Panel, which gives the supervisors the ability to see if other supervisors are monitoring, coaching, or have joined (barged) the call.  **Note that the private toggle feature does apply to this feature as well.
+There is also a Supervisor Monitor Panel, which gives the supervisors the ability to see if other supervisors are monitoring, coaching, or have joined (barged) the call.  **Note that the private toggle feature does apply to this feature as well.
 If a Supervisor has private mode on, they will not show up in the Supervisor Monitor Panel

 ![Plugin Demo](screenshots/Supervisor-Barge-Coach-Plugin-5.gif)